 Forceful, beating the material into submission.

-You can see it in your breathing.
-You can see it in your posture.
-And you are tired, and you are used up, and you are wrong, and an underachiever.
+You can notice it in your breathing.
+You can notice it in your posture.
+And you are tired, and you are used up, and you are wrong, and you are, ultimately, an underachiever.

 The course, Learning how to learn, has two other distinctions that you try to benefit from: focused brain state, and fuzzy brain state.
 In essence, how my students interpret it, is...